kelviiiiin/EthicalHacker/README.md

+## SO IT BEGINS... ##
 A documentation of my Cybersecurity journey.
-At Day one, I have just finished the Cisco Ethical Hacker Course, and I'm now aiming at practising and refining my scripting.
+At day one, I have just finished the Cisco Ethical Hacker Course, and I'm now aiming at practising and refining my scripting.